 2. Machine Learning

-Machine Learning is a type of Artificial Intelligence where computer learn from data to make decisions or predictions without being directly programmed for every task.
-Machine Learning models can analyze bigger, more complex data and deliver faster, more accurate results – even on a very large scale.
+Machine learning is a type of artificial intelligence where computers learn from data to make decisions or predictions without being directly programmed for every task.
+Machine learning models can analyse bigger, more complex data and deliver faster, more accurate results – even on a very large scale.

 Some Applications of Machine Learning: